 Most dogs need at least 30 minutes of physical activity per day.
 Larger breeds will need more exercise.
 A great way to gauge if your dog is getting sufficient exercise is if they start to slow down by the end of their walk.
 Find a beautiful local park to exercise your dog.

 Feeding your dog a few healthy CBD treats can help ease joint pain and make it easier for them to become active again.
-Observer.com has compiled a list of the best CBD dog treats that are available in the market.
+Observer.com has compiled a list of the best CBD dog treats available in the market.

 If your dog is disabled, this can make exercise and an active lifestyle tricky.
 Nowadays, there are plenty of aids for your pet.
 Wheelchairs, hip supports, harnesses, splints, and orthotics are now available.